mattludwigs/rust-cross-compile-to-rpi/README.md

 # Cross Compiling Rust for RPi Hackery

-Most the Rust cross compiling articles are using Linux, but it would be able to cross compile for raspberry pi (and others?) from a different host system.
+Most the Rust cross compiling articles are using Linux, but it would be nice to cross compile for raspberry pi (and others?) from a different host system.
 So using Docker and the docker image provided in this repo as a proof of concept, I was able to cross compile this Rust code base into the correct binary.